-The park has a variety of Flora and Fauna and it’s acknowledged to be a habitat for over 95 mammal species with about 612 species of birds.
+The park is among the major attractions with a variety of Flora and Fauna and it’s acknowledged to be a habitat for over 95 mammal species with about 612 species of birds.
 The various species in this park, has made it a unique park most liked by tourists.
 The grasslands of the park settles wildlife such as Cape buffalo, Uganda kob, waterbuck, warthlog, lion, leopard, hyena, giant forest hog as well as elephants.
 Topis can only be discovered in Ishasha and forest primate found in Kyambura gorge in addition to Maramagambo forest.

 While at Elephant Hab Lodge, take a glare across the vastness of Queen Elizabeth National Park and catch the ranges of Mt.
 Rwenzori, commonly known as Mountains of The Moon, jut up the skies.
 Look at the sparkling snow silhouetted in a haze.
 The mountain ranges stretch up to 120 kilometre, elevating to 5,109 metres at its peak, making it the tallest mountain in Africa.